Easy Crepes (VIDEO)

 The thin, delicate nature of crepes is one of the characteristics that makes them so popular.

-All-purpose flour is the foundation of crepes and provides structure.
+Flour: All-purpose flour is the foundation of crepes and provides structure.

-Eggs bind the ingredients together.
+Eggs: Eggs bind the ingredients together.

-Melted butter in the batter not only adds richness, moisture and flavor but it also helps prevent sticking during cooking.
+Unsalted Butter: Melted butter in the batter not only adds richness, moisture and flavor but it also helps prevent sticking during cooking.

 Using a measuring cup to pour crepe batter in a large pan.

-How to make crepes.
+How to make homemade Crepes

 Make the batter